-How do you know if you have a boy or a girl?
+How do you know if you have a male or a female Greek tortoise?
 Babies and young tortoises can be difficult to sex accurately, but in adult Greek tortoises (Testudo graeca), the gender specific traits are usually more obvious.

 1.)
 Body & tail size